 Further, Hon.
 Mulu urged his colleagues to seek out evidence once the Order Paper has been circulated, to ensure they debate issues with evidence at hand.
 This would set an example to other MPs on the importance of data and statistics in Parliament.
 He further called for a ‘Rapid Response Unit’ within PRS to put together fact sheets and other evidence products for Parliamentarians, to ensure all debates and development conversations in and outside Parliament, are informed/based on evidence.

 As the Caucus reviews its strategic plan and charts the next steps, some of the key areas of focus shall be how to get greater buy-in from their colleagues, identifying key data sources that Parliamentarians shall seek out, and the kind of evidence they should be looking for.

-The Caucus’ success in this new phase will also be bolstered by strategic partnerships with government think tanks, research and academic institutions, the media fraternity, among others.
-In addition, the new Caucus leadership shall also actively work towards bringing on board their Senate counterparts, without whom success at national and grassroots level cannot be achieved.
+The Caucus’ success in this new phase will also be bolstered by strategic partnerships with government think tanks, research, and academic institutions, the media fraternity, among others.
+In addition, the new Caucus leadership shall also actively work towards bringing on board their Senate counterparts, without whom success at the national and grassroots level cannot be achieved.